-This service cares for patients who have a suspected or confirmed diagnosis of respiratory disease, including Chronic Obstructive Pulmonary Disease (COPD), asthma and bronchiectasis and other confirmed chronic respiratory illness such as pulmonary fibrosis.
+We are a service that cares for patients who have a suspected or confirmed diagnosis of respiratory disease, including Chronic Obstructive Pulmonary Disease (COPD), asthma and bronchiectasis or pulmonary fibrosis.

-The service aims to monitor and manage patients to prevent further deterioration and complications.
-It also aims to provide education and support in the community that prevents admission to hospital and reduces the length of any hospital stays.
+We aim to monitor and manage patients to prevent further deterioration and complications.
+We also aim to provide education and support in the community that prevents admission to hospital and reduces the length of any hospital stays.

-A pink card is also available.
+We also give all our patients a pink card.
 This is a way of directing ambulances directly to the NUH RAU where patients in distress are seen by the respiratory team.
-Referral for the Pink Card is initiated by the GP and or Community Matron or RRR service.
+Referral for the Pink Card is initiated by the GP, Community Matron or the RRRS service.

 Patients whose condition is serious but stable are referred to the RRRS.
 Intensive assessment, close monitoring and proactive management of the patient’s condition will be provided in order to prevent further deterioration.
-Patients are treated effectively and discharged after a maximum period of three weeks, extended only after discussion with consultant advice.
-If after a maximum of three weeks patients are still not stable, an onward referral or discussion with a secondary care consultant may be appropriate, or they will be discharged back to their GP.
+Patients are treated effectively and discharged after a maximum period of three weeks, extended only after advice from a consultant.
+If after three weeks patients are still not stable then patients will either be referred onward to a secondary care consultant or discharged back to their GP.

 Patients who have been managed by RRRS are referred to the Respiratory Education Advice and Diagnostic Service (READS) team to receive more information and advice about their disease.
-A care plan will be initiated or reviewed and pulmonary rehabilitation will be offered as well as spirometry testing and interpretation.
-Referrals are accepted via the RRRS team, specialist community team or directly from a GP as well as the NUH RAU.
+A care plan will be initiated or existing plan will be reviewed.
+Pulmonary rehabilitation will be offered as well as spirometry testing and interpretation.
+Referrals are accepted via the RRRS team, specialist community team, directly from a GP as well as the as the NUH RAU.

 Patients who are diagnosed as unstable will be referred to the NUH RAU unit.
 Once the patient is stabilised, early supported discharge to the RRRS or READS may be appropriate.
 If this isn’t required the patient is discharged back to their GP.

-Discharge Communication Co-ordinators ensure that patients are well informed of the services available to them on discharge from hospital to reduce re-admission rates.
+We employ Discharge Communication Co-ordinators to ensure that patients are well informed of the services available to them on discharge from hospital in order to help reduce re-admission rates.

 The Integrated Respiratory team provides support for patients on Long Term Oxygen Therapy (LTOT) as well as Ambulatory Oxygen.